 The scope and scale of its vision is commendable, but the document seems a little light on the detail of how it might achieve these Herculean tasks.
 Despite record high scores in the game of buzzword bingo, it clocks in at only just over 2,000 words.

-149 of the 300 paying subscribers we need have signed up so far.
-Join them today to help us reach our goal.
+152 of the 300 paying subscribers we need to break even have signed up so far.

 Exeter City Council is about to seize the helm of Exe estuary maritime life: will it steer it onto the rocks?